achacha/freeCGI/README.txt

 ----
 mfcthrd.cpp
  - MFC multi-threaded example
-   Remember to use the MultiThreaded LIB (or DLL) in the project settings.
+   Remember to use the MultiThreaded LIB (or DLL) in the project settings This is only applicable to Windows

 Some samples for testing functionality